s8vri/CFG-and-CKY-Parser/README.md

-# CFG and CKY Parser
+### CFG and CKY Parser
+This is the third assignment from the **computational linguistics** lecture at **Saarland University** during the **WS 2021/21**.
 In this assignment the Cocke-Kasami-Younger (CKY) algorithm for bottom-up CFG parsing was implemented and applied to the word and the parsing problem of English.

 The CKY Parser was implemented based on the ATIS CFG available in the NLTK datapackage, together with 98 test sentences.
 ATIS CFG is a grammar which stems from a project dealing with implementing spoken language